Utilization rate vs Achievement rate

 Of course, the denominator takes into account the different daily rates of each member involved in the project.

-So, if you've sold the project at the exact value of the scheduled time for each team member, multiplied by their daily rates, you expect to achieve a 100% production rate.
+So, if you sold the project at the exact value of each team member's scheduled time, multiplied by their daily rates, you expect to achieve a 100% production rate.

 What other elements are you looking at?